 - Design/Detail – sets out suppliers how the work must be done

 - Time, Materials, and Unit Rate – used mainly on small projects; this type of SOW defines the materials needed and how much it will cost per hour in terms of service time

 - Performance-based - focuses on the project’s purpose, the resources needed, and the quality level expected of the deliverables.
 As it does not set out the process of how the project will be achieved, it provides maximum flexibility for project managers to implement their own work practices

 Once you have chosen the structure of your SOW, you will need to include the following:

-As a Statement of Work is a legally binding document it is important to have the contents reviewed by an experienced Solicitor who can provide legal advice and highlight any potential issues and/or missed points.
+As a Statement of Work is a legally binding document, it’s vital to have the contents reviewed by an experienced solicitor who can provide legal advice and highlight any potential issues and/or missed points.

-The advantages and disadvantages of a Statement of Work are as follows:
+The advantages and disadvantages of a Statement of Work are:

 The disadvantages of a Statement of Work can be eliminated/mitigated by undertaking comprehensive risk management and project planning exercises before creating your SOW.

 How does a SOW affect IR35 status?

 For freelancers/contractors, and agencies, putting in place a Statement of Work moves the provision of services from simply providing skills and/or labour to managing and delivering the end-hirer’s project and/or deliverables.